 How’s the real estate market in Saratoga?

-This area is updated each month.
+Visit my ReReport page for Saratoga.
 Interested in the condominium and townhouse market?
-You can scroll there from here – or to anywhere else in Santa Clara County, San Mateo County, or Santa Cruz County.
+Just change the tab on the report to see that market – or to anywhere else in Santa Clara County, San Mateo County, or Santa Cruz County.

 Personal note: though I live in Los Gatos, I grew up in Saratoga, living in three different neighborhoods there and graduating from Saratoga High School in 1977.
 This is a beautiful city and community.
 If you are looking for a Saratoga Realtor, someone who’s knowledgeable about the community, to assist you in selling or buying a home there, please call or email me.
 I’d welcome the opportunity to meet with you and see if we might be able to work together.